elixir-europe/rdmkit/pages/your_domain/cancer_data_management.md

 #### Considerations

-* Consider local cancer registries in the different European countries as they can be organised locally, regionally or nationally
+* Consider local cancer registries in the different European countries as they can be organised locally, regionally or nationally.
-* Think about the health data access procedures which could be different for each cancer registry
+* Think about the health data access procedures which could be different for each cancer registry.
-* Bear in mind the interoperability of variables from the exposome data could be suboptimal due to heterogeneous data collection between different sources
+* Bear in mind the interoperability of variables from the exposome data could be suboptimal due to heterogeneous data collection between different sources.
 * Linkage between different data types, e.g. exposome and health data, could be non-trivial.
 Think about the following:
   * Does the geographical grid match?
   * Does the timestamp of the data correlate?
 * Exposome data is considered non-personal data, but once linked to personal data the linked dataset becomes personal data and privacy has to be ensured in compliance with applicable legislation (e.g. GDPR).

 #### Solutions

 * For data management considerations and solutions of Patient-generated health data and Electronic Health Record (EHR) data see the [Health data page](human_data).
-* Cancer registry data common rules and definitions used within Europe defined by the ENCR (European Network of Cancer Registries): https://www.encr.eu/ENCR-Recommendations
+* Cancer registry data common rules and definitions used within Europe defined by the [European Network of Cancer Registries(ENCR)](https://www.encr.eu/ENCR-Recommendations).
-* Exposome data management recommendations under development by EIRENE-RI (Environmental Exposure Assessment Research Infrastructure)
+* Exposome data management recommendations under development by [Environmental Exposure Assessment Research Infrastructure(EIRENE-RI)](https://eirene.eu/).
-* Exposome (meta)data definitions used within Europe defined by Eurostat: https://webgate.ec.europa.eu/fusionregistry/
+* Exposome (meta)data definitions used within Europe defined by Eurostat, [Euro SDMX Regustry](https://webgate.ec.europa.eu/fusionregistry/).

 #### Secondary prevention (screening) data